rwightman/efficientdet-pytorch/README.md

 ## Updates / Tasks

+### 2020-4-15
+Taking a pause on training, some high priority things came up.
+There are signs of life on the training branch, was working the basic augs before priority switch, loss fn appeared to be doing something sane with distributed training working, no proper eval yet, init not correct yet.
+I will get to it, with SOTA training config and good performance as the end goal (as with my EfficientNet work).

 ### 2020-04-11
 Cleanup post-processing.
 Less code and a five-fold throughput increase on the smaller models.
 D0 running > 130 img/s on a single 2080Ti, D1 > 130 img/s on dual 2080Ti up to D7 @ 8.5 img/s.